kyasci/ci_on_qc/README.md

 ## Future possibilities and ideas for enhancing the project

 We intend to create several modules that enable to calculate excited state energies and molecular properties efficiently in Qiskit.
 Other than that intend to explore newer algorithms like Variational Fast Forwarding(VFF) to calculate eigenvalues on IBM Q devices and benchmark the results for the same[[6]](https://www.nature.com/articles/s41534-020-00302-0).
+We also intend to explore other methods for efficiently simulating stringly correlated systems.

 #### We hope to see a powerful simulation tool for qauntum chemistry in near future and hope to continue making most of the NISQ era!